Adelaide Botanic Garden: Santos Museum of Economic Botany

 The Museum of Economic Botany is dedicated to the collection and interpretation of "useful" plants.
 It was established by Schomburgk in 1879.
 Described as "the last purpose-built colonial museum in the world", it is located within the gardens a short distance to the west of the Goodman Building.
 Built in Greek Revival style and opened in May 1881, the building and its interior was extensively restored during 2008–09.
 The restoration works were assisted by a grant from the Government of Australia for $1.125 million and sponsorship by South Australian oil and gas company, Santos.
 The sponsorship arrangement also included naming rights and a commitment to ongoing support of the museum's exhibition program.
 Much of the collection originally on display in 1881 was reinstated, including a collection of papier mache and stucco replicas of various fruits and fungi.
 A space for temporary exhibitions within the museum was created by Khai Liew Design.
 Displays of Aboriginal artefacts, a subject neglected by the original museum, were prepared in collaboration with the South Australian Museum.

 The museum is notable for the completeness of its preservation.
 The building, its interior decoration, showcases, collections and even many labels have survived from as early as 1865.
 The museum is on the Register of State Heritage Items, the Register of the City of Adelaide Heritage Items, and has been classified by the National Trust of Australia.

 Goodman Building and State Herbarium

-The administrative headquarters of the Botanic Garden are located in the historic Goodman building, at the Hackney Road entrance on the eastern side of the gardens.
+The administrative headquarters of the Botanic Garden is located in the historic Goodman Building, at the Hackney Road entrance on the eastern side of the gardens.
 This was built in 1909 as the headquarters of the Municipal Tramways Trust, and named for its longtime Chief Engineer and General Manager W. G. T. Goodman.
 The adjacent Tram Barn A has been converted to hold the State Herbarium.